 - The Ka in the Mummification Process

 In Ancient Egypt, mummification was an important post-death ritual.
-The process of keeping the bodies of the deceased from rotting had many purposes, and its believed that the origin of this process might have derived from the Ka.
-The Egyptians thought that when people died, the many parts of their souls scattered around the world.
+The process of keeping the bodies of the deceased from rotting had many purposes, and it is believed that the origin of this process might have derived from their belief in the Ka.
+The Egyptians thought that when people died, the many parts of their personhood scattered around the world.
 Since they did not have a body or surrogate to dwell within, they roamed the earth.

 Maintaining the body in good condition helped the Ka remain inside the person.
 That way, the mummified dead could travel to the afterlife with the Ka.
 Since the Egyptians believed that the soul dwelt in the heart, they did not take this organ out.
-In this sense, the concept of the Ka influenced the mummification process.
+In this sense, the concept of the Ka may have influenced the development of the mummification process.

 - The Ka as a Symbol of Life

-Although the Ka was thought of as separated from the body, it needed a live host to live in.
+Although the Ka was thought of as separate from the body, it needed a bodily host to live in.
 This part of the soul was in constant need of nurturing.
-In this sense, the Egyptians offered drinks and food after life had ended.
+In this sense, the Egyptians offered their deceased drinks and food after life had ended.
 They believed that the Ka continued absorbing the food to remain alive.
 Even after death, the Ka remained a symbol of life.
 The Ka was present in every living creature, from humans and gods to animals and plants.

 - The Ka and the Thought Process